Frequently asked questions

 How will other people know my work is protected?

 After every upload you will receive an e-mail containing a certificate of registration and also a small image to use on your publication or website.
+A selection of the registration details of your work is also shown in the Copyright House Directory of Registered Works.
+(Unless you indicate that you prefer to opt out of the directory)

 Back to Top